lukdog/pyPdfTools/README.md

 # pyPdfTools
 tools to manage PDF files easily

+#### Install module pyPDF2

+pyPDFTools use a library to manage single PDF files, you can download this library here: [pyPDF2](https://pypi.python.org/pypi/PyPDF2)

+Then you can install pyPDF2 module with command: ``python setup.py install``

+## Available tools

 ### pdfMerger

-This tool merge multiple PDF files in a single one:
+This tool merge multiple PDF files in a single one with different options

 ```
 usage: pdfMerger [-h] [-s | -a] [-o OUTPUT] [-r i [i ...]] [-q | -v]